 - F2 – Family Second Preference: Husband or wife, minor children and unmarried children above age 21 of lawful permanent residents.

 - F3 – Family Third Preference: Married sons and daughters of U.S. citizens and their husband or wife and minor children.

 - F4 – Family Fourth Preference: Brothers and sisters of U.S. citizens and their husband or wife and minor children, provided the U.S. citizen is above 21 years of age.

-Here are the Form I-130 processing times for the different USCIS Service Centers as of September 30, 2017.
+Here are the Form I-130 processing times for the different USCIS Service Centers.

 |California Service Center||Texas Service Center||Vermont Service Center||Nebraska Service Center||Potomac Service Center|

 |Permanent resident filling for a spouse or child under 21||November 4, 2016||October 09, 2017||October 09, 2017||June 09, 2017||–|

 |U.S. citizen filing for a spouse, parent, or child under 21

 |–||August 01, 2017||October 09, 2017||June 09, 2017||June 26, 2017|